jlinoff/lock_files/README.md

 limitations of the Global Interpreter Lock (GIL) so your multi-threading performance improvement may not be what you expect and may be different between Python 2.7 and 3.x.

+You can specify `-c` to generate files that are compatible with `openssl`.

 The program is re-entrant which means that you can run lock a single file multiple times with different passwords.
 Each new password will append an additional `.locked` extension.
 If you don't like the `.locked` extension, you can change it using the `-s` (suffix) option.